swthemathwiz/hp-z6-g4-memory-fan-mounts/README.md

 Replaces the single front memory fan with a dual 80-mm fan setup.
 Installed in the area between the drive area and motherboard on an HP Z6 G4 workstation.
 The secondary fan hangs off the primary memory fan and is centered on the set of DIMMs between the CPU and PSU.
+Note that this is a wide model - a little less than 210 mm.

 </td></tr></tbody></table></div>